tufoinnkuo10/cloud-project-udagram/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

+## links
-### link to EBS endpoint URL : Udagramapp-env.eba-wng7gpmh.us-east-1.elasticbeanstalk.com
+### link to EBS endpoint URL : cloud-project-udagram-dev.us-east-1.elasticbeanstalk.com
 ### tested with : https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQFoVTiza7ucypQlheqzB8-GIK-GhrZ7tKK7A&usqp=CAU

 ### app screenshot